47degrees/petstore4s/README.md

 ## Specification

-This is the [specification](./protocol/src/main/resources/petstore/petstore.yaml) input, base on a **petstore**, we are using to define the code we want to generate.
+This is the [specification](./protocol/src/main/resources/petstore/petstore.yaml) input, based on a **petstore**, we are using to define the code we want to generate.
 If you want to view the specification in a more human-readable format, please use the following [editor](https://editor.swagger.io/).

 ## How to use it